NicolaFerracin/c-course/README.md

 - Structs are the only aggregated data type in C. Eveything else is always and only numbers.

 Refer to the `lesson-014/lesson.c` file for the full commented code.

+## Lesson 15

+Implement `tac` in C. It works exactly like `cat`, but printing lines in reversed order from last to first.
+The program shall make use of `structs` and linked lists.

+Refer to the `lesson-015/lesson.c` file for the full commented code.